Information about some of the questions we have received about PFAS.

 Water not meeting the state groundwater criteria of 20 ppt for the combined concentration of PFOA and PFOS should not be used for preparing, cooking, or preserving food.

-- If the soil contains PFAS create raised beds with clean soil, underlaid with heavy-duty landscape fabric (polypropylene is a good choice).
-Ensure the roots of your plants do not extend past the clean soil.
+- If the soil contains PFAS, create raised beds with clean soil, underlaid with heavy-duty landscape fabric (polypropylene is a good choice).
+Make sure the roots of your plants do not extend past the clean soil.

-- If the groundwater contains PFAS ensure the roots of your plants do not extend into the groundwater.
+- If the groundwater contains PFAS, make sure the roots of your plants do not extend into the groundwater.

 - Add clean organic matter to the soil (uncontaminated peat, manure, or compost).
-Studies have shown that as soil organic matter increases plant accumulation of PFAS decreases.
+Studies have shown that as organic matter increases, plant accumulation of PFAS decreases.

 Testing results of environmental PFAS contamination of food is available from the United States Food and Drug Administration.

-Foods can become contaminated with PFAS from the transfer of the chemical into foods from certain food packaging materials such as grease proofing agents in paper and paper board packaging.
+Foods can become contaminated with PFAS when the chemical transfers into foods from certain food packaging materials, such as grease proofing agents in paper and paper board packaging.
 Examples include microwave popcorn bags, fast food wrappers and boxes, and bakery or deli papers and bags.

 Additional information about the potential contamination of foods from packaging materials and testing results of environmental PFAS contamination of food is available from the United States Food and Drug Administration.